rsol1225/portfolio-website/README.md

 # My Portfolio Website

-This was a website built to showcase my technical skills, web design skills.
+Hi,this is my personal website.
+The purpose of this was to showcase my technical skills and my web design skills.

 ## Technologies used